Poultry grit is also known as chicken grit.

 - Cobalt & Calcium Enriched

-production and re-generation of feathers, therefore it is important that a calcium supplement forms part of the hen’s diet.
-This is generally included in good quality feed, but often an additional supplement is required.
+production and regeneration of feathers, therefore it is important that a calcium supplement forms part of the hen’s diet.
+This is generally included in the good quality feed, but often an additional supplement is required.

-Geo-Poultry Grit which is both organic and insoluble has a rougher texture than traditional grit and is more effective in grinding the hen’s food.
+Geo-poultry grit supplied by Reids Egg Equipment which is both organic and insoluble has a rougher texture than traditional poultry grit and is more effective in grinding the hen’s food.

 This grit, which is recommended to be fed from the start of the laying cycle, contains not only an adequate level of calcium but a full spectrum of minerals and trace elements which are essential for the good health of the bird and optimum egg production.